School Development Plan

 - Develop and deepen children’s understanding of the fundamental British Values of democracy, individual liberty, the rule of law and mutual respect and tolerance.

-- Develop pupils’ understanding of how to keep physically healthy, eat healthily and maintain an active lifestyle, including giving ample opportunities for pupils to be active during the school day and through extra- curricular activities.
+- Develop pupils’ understanding of how to keep physically healthy (embed the ‘Daily Mile’), eat healthily and maintain an active lifestyle, including giving ample opportunities for pupils to be active during the school day and through extra- curricular activities.

-- Develop pupils’ age-appropriate understanding of healthy relationships through appropriate relationship and sex education.
+- Develop pupils’ age-appropriate understanding of healthy relationships through appropriate RSE education through ‘Ten Ten Life to the Full.’

 Leadership and Management

-- Leaders to focus attention on the development of a coherent and consistent curriculum across the whole school, including a remote learning curriculum.
+- Leaders to focus on the provision of a coherent recovery curriculum.

-- Ensure that continuing professional development for staff is aligned with the curriculum.
+- Ensure that continuing professional development for staff is aligned with the SDP and curriculum needs.